What QSIA Is

 The difference matters.
 An organization can pass every internal audit, meet every compliance requirement, and satisfy every risk review while the architecture underneath is quietly failing to keep pace with what the organization has become.
 Definitions drift while metrics remain green.
 Oversight that worked at one scale does not automatically work at the next.
 Feedback systems exist on paper but corrections happen externally - through regulators, litigation, or the press.

-QSIA evaluates six conditions that must hold for any complex organization to maintain integrity under operational load: definitional stability, foundational parameter integrity, scope containment, interface completeness, scalability under complexity, and organizational adequacy.
+QSIA evaluates five conditions that must hold for any complex organization to maintain integrity under operational load: definitional integrity, operational closure, bounded scope, interface coherence, and dynamic resilience.
 When these conditions fail, degradation is already in motion.

 The audit runs independently over six to seven weeks and produces a scored diagnosis, a classification, and tiered remediation pathways.
 Every finding is traced to evidence.
 Every score is explained.
 Nothing is assumed.